SubbuRamanathan/ordercloud-microsoft-teams-integration/privacy-policy.md

 ## What This Policy Covers
 This Privacy Policy applies to all of the below elements involved in this OrderCloud + Microsoft Teams integration:

-*   Microsoft Teams Web/Desktop/Mobile App ('Proconnect for OrderCloud')
+*   Microsoft Teams Web/Desktop/Mobile App ('TeamConnect for OrderCloud')
 *   Azure Function App (deployed to the user's Azure instance)

 ## Does this module/connector collect any information?